HOME SEARCH ALL TOPICS

 The Mulberry Harbour

 Mulberry was the codename for an entirely innovative harbour which could be assembled elsewhere and then towed into place and assembled within a few days.
-The following sketch shows the idea.
+The harbour wall was essential to protect the Allies' ships and activities from any rough seas.
+Its wall was made up from skuttled ships and a number of massive hollow boxes called 'caissons', more of which in the next section.

 Floating roadways for vehicles in the Mulberry Harbour